LV ellipsoid coupled to a 0D circulatory model and a 0D cell model#

 )

-robin_epi = fenicsx_pulse.RobinBC(value=alpha_epi, marker=geometry.markers["EPI"][0])
+robin_epi = pulse.RobinBC(value=alpha_epi, marker=geometry.markers["EPI"][0])

-alpha_base = fenicsx_pulse.Variable(
+alpha_base = pulse.Variable(

 dolfinx.fem.Constant(geometry.mesh, dolfinx.default_scalar_type(1e5)), "Pa / m",